 - readiness to invest in caring, healthy relationships.

 Compassion is more than just being kind.
-As towering amounts of research evidence proves, it re-calibrates the brain, the nervous system as a whole and reduces chronic stress.
+As towering amount of research evidence proves, it re-calibrates the brain, the nervous system as a whole and reduces chronic stress.

-CFT is used to help address long-term emotional problems that can include eating disorders, hoarding tendencies, personality disorders and anxiety.
+CFT addresses long-term emotional problems that can include disordered eating, hoarding tendencies, personality disorders, depression and anxiety.

 What Theory is CFT based on?